denyspoltorak/metapatterns-website/metapatterns/content/appendices/evolutions/evolutions-of-a-monolith-that-make-services.md

 +++
 weight = 3
-title = "Evolutions of a Monolith that make Services" description = "A Monolith can be divided into modules, Services or a Pipeline to support development by multiple teams, improve its codebase, and employ more hardware." images = ["/diagrams/Evolutions/Monolith/Monolith_%20Services%20and%20Pipeline.png"] [sitemap] priority = 0.3
+title = "Evolutions of a Monolith that make Services" description = "A Monolith can be divided into modules, Services, or a Pipeline to support development by multiple teams, improve its codebase, and employ more hardware." images = ["/diagrams/Evolutions/Monolith/Monolith_%20Services%20and%20Pipeline.png"] [sitemap] priority = 0.3